 Exness also offers a convenient investment calculator.
 Simply enter the required information, and it will automatically calculate your margin requirements, spreads, and other costs.
 We encourage you to use this tool to help ensure a smooth trading experience.

 The average spread for crude oil trading on Exness varies depending on the account type you use.
-Additionally, since trading is commission-free on Standard and Pro accounts, the only actual trading cost is the spread.
-The average spreads for crude oil on Exness are as follows:
+Additionally, since there are no transaction fees for Standard and Pro accounts, the only effective trading cost is the spread.
+The average spreads for crude oil on Exness are as follows.

 | UKOIL (Brent Crude) | pips | pips | pips | pips |